Harry Carey (actor): Personal life

 Carey married at least twice and possibly a third time.
 Census records for 1910 indicate he had a wife named Clara Carey (nee Streat).
 Some references state that he was also married to an actress named Fern Foster.

 His last marriage was in 1920 to actress Olive Fuller Golden, "daughter of George Fuller Golden, one of the greatest of the vaudevillians."
 Harry and Olive were together until his death in 1947.
 They purchased a 1,000-acre ranch in Saugus, California, north of Los Angeles, which was later turned into Tesoro Adobe Historic Park in 2005.

 The Careys had a son, Harry Carey, Jr., and a daughter, Ella "Cappy" Carey.
 Harry Jr., nicknamed Dobe, would become a character actor, most famous for his roles in Westerns.
 Father and son both appear (albeit in different scenes) in the 1948 film Red River, and mother and son are both featured in 1956's The Searchers.

 Death

-A long-time cigar smoker, Harry Carey died in 1947 at the age of 69 from coronary thrombosis, which is believed to have been aggravated by a bite from a black widow spider a month earlier.
-However, more reliable sources refute the arachnid anecdote listed in contemporary Associated Press reports.
+A long-time cigar smoker, Harry Carey died in 1947 at the age of 69 from coronary thrombosis, believed to have been aggravated by a bite from a black widow spider a month earlier.
+More reliable sources refute the arachnid anecdote listed in contemporary Associated Press reports.
 Carey's son blamed a combination of emphysema and cancer in his 1994 memoir Company of Heroes: My Life As an Actor in the John Ford Stock Company.
 In Print the Legend: The Life and Times of John Ford, author Scott Eyman states that lung cancer was the cause of death.
 He was interred in Woodlawn Cemetery in the family mausoleum in the Bronx, New York.